 These included the repairing, maintaining and selling mobile phones.
 7,500 medical staff (consisting of nurses and doctors) and technicians, all of them being Saudis of course, were hired on contractual basis in various government hospitals and medical & healthcare centers.

 The ministry is hopeful that by the end of 2020, the health sector shall absorb employment of 93,000 Saudi males and females.
 Around 5,000 Saudis have been employed with the localization of the car rental offices.

-The ministry assures that with localization of the car rental offices, 5,000 Saudis shall be enjoying the status of being employed.
-Recently the Shoura Council, an official advisory body, appealed the ministries of labor and social development and municipal and rural affairs to enforce the closure of small stores.
+The proposal to close the small grocery stores was rejected: Recently the Shoura Council, an official advisory body, appealed the ministries of labor and social development and municipal and rural affairs to enforce the closure of small stores.
 Instead, the license should only be provided to large stores that can employ a greater number of our Saudi nationals.